kaine223/rps/README.md

 # rps
-A simple implementation of the game Rock,Paper,Scissors.
+A simple game Rock,Paper,Scissors made using Javascript.